rozlynboutin/microbiome_helper/Random-Forest-Feature-Selection-Caution.md

     library("randomForest")
     library("plyr") # for "arrange" function

-Set seed so that the analysis is reproducible:
+Set the random seed so that the analysis is reproducible:

     set.seed(441)